chocolatey/boxstarter.org/input/creatingpackages.md

 New-PackageFromScript MyScript.ps1 MyPackage
 ```

 This command takes either a file or http URL (like a [GitHub Gist](https://gist.github.com)) that represents the installation script.
 The `New-PackageFromScript` command will create a Chocolatey NuGet package with the contents of the script moved to the ChocolateyInstall.ps1 file.
-While this is an incredibly simple way to create a package for your Boxstarter installations, it does not provide much flexibility in customizing the nuspec manifest or adding other files to your install package.
+While this is an incredibly simple way to create a package for your Boxstarter installations, it does not provide much flexibility in customizing the nuspec manifest or adding other files to your installation package.

 ## New-BoxstarterPackage